-While we were sitting at the table talking, a fairly large lizard walked by.
+While we were sitting at the table talking, a relatively large lizard walked by.
 It was about 15 or 16 inches long, green and red, and its body was as big around as a large hot dog.
 It did not seem to be too concerned with our presence.

-When we finished lunch we drove to the new embassy compound (NEC).
+When we finished lunch, we drove to the new embassy compound (NEC).
 One of my duties on each trip is to look at the NEC site and report back to Washington.
 I can’t remember the exact size of the site, but it is probably around five acres.

-During this trip I noticed several things that are much different from Guyana:
+During this trip, I noticed several things that are much different from Guyana:

 - Squared off telephone poles (I am not sure why they spend the effort to do that)